 Inspired by a workshop on Global Voices and language at the Global Voices 2006 Summit in Delhi, India, a group of francophone bloggers approached founders Ethan Zuckerman, Rebecca MacKinnon, and Taiwanese contributor Portnoy about starting a Francophone GV page similar to Portnoy's pioneering Global Voices in Chinese site.
 Other language communities expressed interest, and Lingua was born.

 Languages reflect the momentum in their community of speakers.
 Lingua volunteer translators receive the front page, top of the page credit for their work and can gain valuable exposure or build translator portfolios that way.
 Mostly, Lingua translators are helping bridge worlds and amplify voices.
-Join us by completing an application form or contact the site managers at one of the projects above, otherwise use the contact form below to email the various site editors.
+Join us by completing an application form!.
 For adding new languages, send us your request!

 Frequently Asked Questions